 If your area experiences flooding in the spring months, it may cause a temporary increase in mosquitoes.
-In fact, some species of mosquito thrive in flood plains and regions that experience seasonal flooding.
-In this article, we take a look at the mosquito lifecycle, types of mosquitoes, and what you can do to repel mosquitoes away from your property.
+Some species of mosquito thrive in flood plains and regions that experience seasonal flooding.
+In this article, we take a look at the mosquito lifecycle, types of mosquitoes, and what you can do to repel mosquitoes away from you and your property.

 Does Spring Flooding Cause More Mosquitoes?